Hovhannes and Therese Voskeridjian Scholarship

 Hovhannes began serving on the altar at the age of 8.
 He looked forward to every Sunday and would arrive at church extra early so he could secure his position as a candle holder.
 Hovhannes served the Armenian Catholic Church for over 84 years.
 In addition to the Church, Hovhannes was an avid lover of the stage.
 His veneration of the theater started at an early age.
 In Cairo alone, he participated in more than 40 plays.
 He continued his acting career in Beirut, Lebanon in the 1960s.
 While preparing for the role of Vartan in Vartanantz, he met Therese Djabrayan, playing the role of Mezdn Diginuh.

-To know Hovhannes was to love him.
-He epitomized the true meaning of a gentleman.
-He served his Church, his community, and his family and he did so with respect and love.
-Hovhannes was dedicated to all around him.
-He was the first to visit the sick, offer help to others, even giving financial aid when he himself needed money to pay bills.
-He was a true gentle giant of a personality, the last of a generation who paved the way for the rest of us and taught us the true meaning of loyalty and honor.
+To know Hovhannes and Therese was to love them.
+They served their Church, their community, and their family and they did so with respect and love.
+Hovhannes and Therese were dedicated to all around them.
+They were the first to visit the sick, offer help to others, even giving financial aid when they themselves needed money to pay bills.
+They were both the last of a generation who paved the way for the rest of us and taught us the true meaning of loyalty and honor.